JYOTHY-DAS/LinkedIn_courses_notes/README.md

-# This repository includes notes of courses available in LinkedIn.
+# This repository contains pdf notes of courses available in LinkedIn.